Scalable and Accurate Graph Reasoning with LLM-based Multi-Agents: Introduction

 Graphs, as a crucial data structure for modeling complex real-world relationships, are ubiquitous across various scenarios, \textit{e.g.} citation networks, recommendation networks.
 Many important applications like drug discovery~\citep{stokes2020deep}, traffic forecasting~\citep{jiang2022graph}, and financial detection~\citep{motie2023financial}, require reasoning over graphs to be realized.
 Noticing the powerful general knowledge and language processing capabilities of Large Language Models (LLMs)~\citep{brown2020language}, a significant amount of works have focused on using LLMs to perform various reasoning tasks, such as mathematical formula derivation~\citep{meadows2023math}, commonsense reasoning~\citep{Madaan2022commonsense}, and multi-hop question answering~\citep{Creswell2023selection}.
 However, most of them primarily involve shallow or sequential reasoning.
 To bring the LLM reasoning closer to human thinking, it is necessary for LLMs to master deeper and more complex reasoning, such as graph reasoning.

 Despite significant efforts by researchers to enable LLMs to memorize, comprehend, and perform basic reasoning on graph structures, several issues still persist: \textbf{1) The scale of graphs that can be handled is limited.} Describing graph structures in natural language inevitably leads to excessively long inputs.
 Due to context length limitations and the shortcomings of LLMs in handling lengthy text~\citep{Liu2023LostIT}, previous works~\citep{chai2023graphllm, fatemi2023talk, perozzi2024let} could only handle graphs of very limited size (e.g. fewer than 20 nodes and 100 edges). \textbf{2) The performance on graph reasoning tasks is relatively poor.} Unlike text, which can tolerate some degree of semantic deviation, reasoning and computation on graphs must be highly precise.
 However, current works demonstrate poor accuracy (average 20$ \sim $60\%) in various graph reasoning tasks like connectivity and shortest path. \textbf{3) Lacking explicit reasoning paths.} Taking the shortest path as an example, the responses of existing models resemble a heuristic search approach to finding the shortest path on a graph, rather than strictly executing an algorithm.
 This makes it difficult to determine whether LLMs are genuinely deriving the answer through correct reasoning or merely making educated guesses.
 Although GraphWiz~\citep{chen2024graphwiz} attempts to generate explicit reasoning paths through fine-tuning, it often fails due to the presence of incomplete or wrong reasoning paths in its training data.
-Furthermore, GraphWiz exhibits overfitting, where it tends to treat new or unrelated questions as one of the fine-tuned problems, which will be detailed in Section~\ref{case}.
+Furthermore, GraphWiz exhibits overfitting, which will be detailed in Section~\ref{case}.